 15 best non-Freemium Android games

-Freemium games hit Android like a dump trunk.
+Freemium games hit Android like a dump truck.
 It allowed apps and games to go free with users paying money later if they chose to and it’s been a model that has been dominant.
 Freemium games make more money than their pay-once counterparts and people tend to download them more often.
 However, there are those left that don’t mind throwing down a few bucks on a delightful gaming experience.
 If you’re one of those people, then we hope you’ll enjoy the non-Freemium Android games!

 - If you’re a little low on cash, here are the best FREE, non-Freemium Android games!